 The Academic Level of the Training

-The Academic level of the Diploma Course in Stress Management Training has been assessed by the University CATS Scheme as the equivalent of one term of the final year of an Honours Degree.
+The Academic level of the Diploma Course in Stress Management Training has been assessed as the equivalent of one term of the final year of an Honours Degree.

 The Duration of the Training